 Sunspots are regions on the Sun's visible surface, or "photosphere," where gases have been trapped by magnetic fields.
 The hotter material bubbling up from the Sun's interior cannot penetrate the strong magnetic fields (about 10,000 times stronger than Earth's), and thus are prevented from reaching the surface.
-These magnetic areas cool down (from about 9,800 to 6,700 degrees Fahrenheit (5,500 to 3,750 C)), so they don't glow as brightly as the rest of the photosphere.
+These magnetic areas are cooler (about 6,700 degrees Fahrenheit (3,750 C)) than the rest of the photosphere so they don't glow as brightly.
 Sunspots are actually quite bright, but appear as dark spots against their much brighter surroundings.

 Sunspots have complex structures, which are caused by the geometry of the magnetic fields.
 The darkest area in the center, the "umbra," is where the magnetic field is strongest.
 Around the edge of the sunspot, the field weakens, so this "penumbra" is a little brighter and shows radial streaks.
 Sometimes "light bridges" cross the umbra, like sparks jumping the gap in a spark plug.

-The number of sunspots visible on the Sun's surface varies from maximum to minimum and back again over an average period of 11 years, called the "sunspot cycle."
+The number of sunspots visible on the Sun's surface varies from maximum to minimum and back again over an average period of 11 years, called the sunspot cycle.
 The most recent solar maximum occurred in 2014, and was one of the weakest on record.
-The most recent minimum occurred in December 2008.
+The most recent minimum occurred in 2019.
 Scientists predict the next peak will occur between 2023 and 2026, and could be even weaker than the previous one.

 At a Glance